hxri/phisyks.github.io/_posts/theoretical-and-modern-physics/2015-11-08-Gravitational-waves.md

 ##But there is another way of detecting gravitational waves?##

-We know that after the big bang the inflation occurred and if gravitational waves existed then (it should have) the we could see the effect of those waves on the matter at that time by observing the cosmic microwave background radiation from that period.
+Scientists know that after the big bang the inflation occurred and if gravitational waves existed then (it should have) the we could see the effect of those waves on the matter at that time by observing the cosmic microwave background radiation from that period.
 Scientist say that gravitational waves should have